Heat vs. Pacers Player Props Betting Odds

 |AST

-- Thursday's over/under for Jimmy Butler is 23.5.
-That's 2.8 more than his season average.
+- Saturday's points prop bet for Butler is 27.5 points.
+That is 5.8 more than his season average of 21.7.

 Kyle Lowry Props